Dru-Go/sneak-peak/README.md

 # sneak-peak

-Cheat sheet for the most common resources on the internet
+Cheat sheet for the most commonly forgotten resources